Are you investor seeking opportunities with a social impact?

 What We Look for In SIIG Investees

 - Qualified Organization = your organization is a public benefit corporation, a registered 501(c)(3) nonprofit or is operating under a similar fiscal agent.
+We consider investments in for-profit companies on a case-by-case basis if you meet the impact criteria below.

 - Operating in the Denver Metro Region = you are located within and/or providing 51% or more of your services within Adams, Arapahoe, Boulder, Broomfield, Denver, Douglas and/or Jefferson counties.